28 Years Later

-28 Years Later is a 2025 post-apocalyptic horror film produced and directed by Danny Boyle and written by Alex Garland.
-The third film in the 28 Days Later film series, it stars Jodie Comer, Aaron Taylor-Johnson, Jack O'Connell, Alfie Williams and Ralph Fiennes.
+28 Years Later is a 2025 post-apocalyptic coming-of-age horror film produced and directed by Danny Boyle, and written by Alex Garland.
+The third film in the 28 Days Later film series, it stars Jodie Comer, Aaron Taylor-Johnson, Jack O'Connell, Alfie Williams, and Ralph Fiennes.
 The film tells the story of a boy living in a post-apocalyptic world who undertakes a hazardous journey with his ill mother in an effort to obtain medical treatment for her.

 28 Years Later marks the returns of Boyle, Garland and cinematographer Anthony Dod Mantle to the film series.
 Cillian Murphy, who starred in the first film, served as executive producer.
-The film was shot back-to-back with its sequel, 28 Years Later: The Bone Temple, which is due to be released in January 2026.
+The film was shot back-to-back with its sequel, 28 Years Later: The Bone Temple, which was directed by Nia DaCosta and released in January 2026.

-28 Years Later was released in the United Kingdom and the United States by Columbia Pictures on 20 June 2025.
-It received generally positive reviews from critics and grossed $151 million against a budget of $60 million.
+28 Years Later was released in the United Kingdom and the United States by Sony Pictures Releasing on 20 June 2025.
+The film received positive reviews from critics and grossed $151 million worldwide against a budget of $60 million, becoming the highest-grossing film in the franchise.